-Local governments are authorized by both the Federal Department of Housing and Urban Development and the State of Florida's Housing Finance Agency to provide a range of housing strategies that will benefit very-low, low, and moderate-income persons.
+Local governments are authorized by both the United States Department of Housing and Urban Development and the State of Florida's Housing Finance Corporation to provide a range of housing strategies that benefit very low, low-, and moderate-income persons.
 Federal and State programs may be used to pay for labor, materials, and other related costs incurred to repair housing which is in disrepair.
 The goal is to restore a house to a condition which is free of health and safety violations and which meets minimum local housing codes.
 Land may also be acquired and made available for construction of new housing.